daniel-shin-simon-portet/game/README.md

 * Thus I have opted for low-poly graphics and simplified animations for example.
 And wherever I can cut back on unnecessary effects and fanciness, I do so.
 This game is not going to be an AAA game.
 But its **ORIGINAL** and **UNIQUE** concept will definitely be AAA.

 ## It's Going To Take Ages!
 * Let's face it, even with the strongest motivation, it doesn't change the fact that I'm working alone.
-So yes, development will take years and I wanted to make sure that you understand this.
+So yes, development will take years and I wanted to make sure that you understood this.

 ## Currently Included Features:
 * Terrain and mineable rocks